atxrenegade/milestone_blog_post/jsBlogPost.md

 Pizza Party Analysis

-Days of dial up are over, attention span of a goldfish,
+Days of dial up are over, attention span of a goldfish, goldfish - 8 seconds, human 7 seconds

 So that was a lot of information.
 If you are following let's get back to why?
 WHy?
 WHy?
 Why do we care?
 Why does this matter to a developer working at a web application level?